sgdevmane/interview-guide/markdowns/kubernetes/kubernetes-questions.md

 ---

-## Performance Optimization and Tuning

-## Q20: How do you optimize Kubernetes cluster performance and implement advanced tuning strategies?
+### Q20: How do you optimize Kubernetes cluster performance and implement advanced tuning strategies?
 **Difficulty: Expert**

 **Answer:**